-Walt Disney World's Carousel of Progress - one of the last remaining attractions with direct ties to Walt Disney himself - is getting a significant overhaul.
-Disney has confirmed the Tomorrowland classic will close on 6th July 2026 for refurbishment, with a reopening expected in 2027.
+Walt Disney World's Carousel of Progress - one of the last remaining attractions with direct ties to Walt Disney himself - is undergoing a significant refurbishment.
+The Tomorrowland classic closed on 6th July 2026, with the reopening now narrowed down to late spring 2027, and the voice cast behind two of its most familiar characters has been announced.

 It's slow-paced, it's nostalgic, and it has one of the most persistent earworms in all of Disney - "There's a Great Big Beautiful Tomorrow."
 The queue is often non-existent, which makes it a reliable air-conditioned break mid-park day if nothing else.